viral32111/rcon/README.md

 All arguments that are not flags will be combined to become the command to execute.

-Both the flags and arguments can be provided in any order.
+The flags can be provided in any order, but the arguments (the command to execute) must come last.

 ### Examples